csalcedo001/device/README.md

 device ls
 ```

-A list of devices identified by its names is presented.
+A list of devices identified by their names is presented.

 ### Remove a device

-If a connection needs to be removed, use the `rm` subcommand.
+If a connection needs to be removed, use the `rm` subcommand and give the name of the device as a parameter.

 ```
 device rm <name>